nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

 - **Tile Generation for Visualisation**:
   - **Colored Tiles**: Visual representations of the combined wind and solar energy percentages, with shades of green and grey indicating renewable energy contributions.
   - **Transparent Text Tiles**: Overlay-ready tiles displaying the location, wind and solar combined percentage, date, and time, suitable for charts, video loops, GIFs, or other visualisation applications.
-- **Social Impact**: Postcode searchs for regional forecasts to make this information more accesible by highlighting familiar local areas.
-Highlights green energy opportunities for users in low-income areas, providing a tool for raising awareness and advocating for equitable access to renewable energy.
+- **Social Impact**: Postcode searchs for regional forecasts to make this information more accesible by highlighting familiar local areas, raising awareness and advocating for equitable access to renewable energy.

 ## Installation